InsideGH/ticketing/notes.md

         - Out payment service is then using the token to charge the credit card along with an API key

     Secret
-        - kubectl create secret generic stripe-secret --from-literal=STRIPE_KEY=sk_test_51Hij5pDpYqo5qlSL1jtc4tsMdJxNfiXV5ix239ad4yy9QT1QDAQOKCuWn4iocFcbJNq7c4rJm2RdyAwvb4sV1e2i00osSMvRpB
+        - kubectl create secret generic stripe-secret --from-literal=STRIPE_KEY=<the secret>

     Charge
         - by smallest currency amount